victorg1991/liferay-docs/develop/tutorials/articles/mobile/02-ios-apps-with-liferay-screens/07-creating-ios-list-screenlets.markdown

 Now you're ready to start creating your list Screenlet!

-## Creating the Model Class [](id=creating-the-model-class)

-Each entity retrieved from Liferay typically returns from the server as `[String:AnyObject]`, where `String` is the matching Liferay entity's attribute, and `AnyObject` is the attribute's value.
-To work conveniently with these results in your Screenlet, you must create a model class that converts each entity into an object that represents the corresponding Liferay entity.
-For example, to represent bookmarks in Bookmark List Screenlet, you must create a class that creates a `Bookmark` objects for each `[String:AnyObject]` that comes back from the server.
-Create this class now:

-    @objc public class Bookmark : NSObject {

-        public let attributes: [String:AnyObject]

-        public var name: String {
-            return attributes["name"] as!
-String
-        }

-        override public var description: String {
-            return attributes["description"] as!
-String
-        }

-        public var url: String {
-            return attributes["url"] as!
-String
-        }

-        public init(attributes: [String:AnyObject]) {
-            self.attributes = attributes
-        }

-    }

-This class defines computed properties to return the attribute values for each bookmark's name and URL.
-Note that in the example code in GitHub, this class is in the same file (`BookmarkListScreenlet.swift`) as the Screenlet class.
-You don't have to create the model class there--you can create it anywhere you like.

-Next, you'll create your Screenlet's View.

 ## Creating the View [](id=creating-the-view)

 Recall that each Screenlet requires a View to serve as its UI.
 In Xcode, first